Geek-Estate/horizon-landingpage/about/index.md

 ## Spread the Word

 We'd love your help sharing Horizon with people and communities you believe it would resonate with.
-[Examples posts can be found here](/share/).
+[Example social media posts can be found here](/share/).

 ## Press